shellieD/get-ducked/README.md

 The main navigation bar allows all users of the site to easily navigate the store and search/sort items in the product list.
 Users can either search by viewing all products, filtering by category, or entering a keyword in the search bar to receive a list of related products.

-On desktop browers:
+On desktop browsers:
 ![Main nav - large screens](docs/images/main-nav-large.png)

 Each category has a drop-down menu and users can further filter/sort the products in a number of ways.

 Users are afforded the same functionality on mobile browsers, but with a more compact nav bar using intuitive icons rather than text to save on screen real-estate and a handy pop-down menu to give the user further options.

-Mobile Nav Colllapsed:
+Mobile Nav Collapsed:
 <br>

 ![Mobile Nav Collapsed](docs/images/mobile-nav-collapsed.png)
 <br>

 Mobile Nav Expanded:
 <br>

 ![Mobile Nav Expanded](docs/images/mobile-nav-expanded.png)

 There are also role-based permissions and the dropdown menu associated with 'My Account' reflects this: